Sania-Singla/notes_sql/readme.md

 ## 🧑‍💻 Authors
 **Sania**: Full Stack Developer and Designer of this project.

-*✨Feel free to reach out for collaborations or suggestions!*
+*✨Feel free to reach out for collaborations or suggestions!✨*

 ### Connect with me:
 - **LinkedIn**: https://www.linkedin.com/in/sania-singla